 PingAccess logs Java garbage collection data by default, but you can configure garbage collection properties or disable this type of logging.
-For more information, see Garbage collection logging.
+Learn more in Garbage collection logging.

 Agent inventory logging

 Logs details about your PingAccess agents.
 Adding the optional header vnd-pi-agent to an agent allows it to communicate information about itself and its deployment environment to PingAccess.